MeriemTerki/PsycheAI/README.md

-# Unified Mental Health Assessment System
+# LLM-Powered Voice-Driven Mental Wellness Assessment with Gaze and Emotion Analysis

 This project is an AI-powered mental wellness assessment system that integrates voice conversation analysis with real-time gaze tracking and emotion recognition to provide a comprehensive mental health assessment report.